 - Once you received the notice of Discrepancy issued by the RDO or Revenue, you must respond to this notice by explaining the reasons why their findings are not valid.

 - The period of explaining the reasons to disagree with the information is what the BIR called “Discussion of Discrepancy” in this discussion.
-You will be allowed to clarify the issued raised by the BIR within 30 days from receipts of notice of Discrepancy.
+You will be allowed to clarify the issue raised by the BIR within 30 days from receipts of notice of Discrepancy.

-- “if after being afforded the opportunity to present his side through the Discussion of Discrepancy, it is still found that the taxpayer is still liable for deficiency tax or taxes and the taxpayer does not address the discrepancy through the payment of the deficiency taxes or the taxpayer does not agree with the findings, the investigating officer, shall endorse the case to the reviewing office and approving official in the National Office or the Revenue Regional Office, for issuance of a deficiency tax assessment in the form of a Preliminary Assessment Notice within ten (10) days from the conclusion of the Discussion” BIR said.
+- “if after being allowed to present his side through the Discussion of Discrepancy, it is still found that the taxpayer is still liable for deficiency tax or taxes and the taxpayer does not address the discrepancy through the payment of the deficiency taxes or the taxpayer does not agree with the findings, the investigating officer, shall endorse the case to the reviewing office and approving official in the National Office or the Revenue Regional Office, for issuance of a deficiency tax assessment in the form of a Preliminary Assessment Notice within ten (10) days from the conclusion of the Discussion” BIR said.

 Effect of Failure to Address the Discrepancy